e271828e/Flight.jl/docs/notes/design/framework_design.md

 # A Modeling & Simulation Framework for Flight.jl — Design Document

-**Status:** ninth checkpoint (v0.9).
+**Status:** tenth checkpoint (v0.10).
 Axes 1–6 settled; axis 7 parts 1–3 —
-the component declaration layer (§13.1–§13.4), the assembly declaration layer (§13.5–§13.8) and the build pipeline (§14: three strata, standalone `Build`, probe scope and input synthesis, per-activity activations, always-on exact-match conformance) — settled, with the two residual declaration forks closed (symmetric `T` rejected as impossible-by-wiring; probe-observed private cells replaced by the strict `locals` declaration, amending §13.2–§13.4).
-The §3 kind split stress-tested and upheld against the integrate-and-dump counterexample (strapdown IMU), with the integrate-and-difference idiom and its exactness condition recorded (§15.5, row 56).
-Error-reporting policy, stopped-sim service spellings and the migration outline pending (see [Open axes](#open-axes)).
-Sections
-renumbered: case studies §15, decision log §16, open axes §17.
+the component declaration layer (§13.1–§13.4), the assembly declaration layer (§13.5–§13.8) and the build pipeline (§14) — settled, residual declaration forks closed; the §3 kind split stress-tested and upheld (§16.5, row 56).
+New in this revision: **error discipline settled** (§15, rows 57–62) — split reporting policy (batched declarative checks, fail-fast user-code evaluation, stratum barriers), structured diagnostics under a single `BuildError` carrier, runtime `StepError` with the single catch site + execution cursor and the nonfinite-state check, `SimulationTermination` retired in favor of the event idiom + `stop_on` faces (observation-by-path rejected on the load-bearing/diagnostic line), the two-entry shutdown tail, normative `resolve`/`input_faces` signatures, and the tooling/component-library commitments.
+Stopped-sim service spellings and the migration outline pending (see [Open axes](#open-axes)).
+Sections renumbered: error discipline §15, case studies §16, decision log §17, open axes §18.

 ---